OfficeDev/office-js-docs-pr/docs/excel/custom-functions-overview.md

 ## Coauthoring

-Excel Online and Excel for Windows with an Office 365 subscription allow you to coauthor documents and this feature works with custom functions.
+Excel web versions and Excel for Windows with an Office 365 subscription allow you to coauthor documents and this feature works with custom functions.
 If your workbook uses a custom function, your colleague will be prompted to load the custom function's add-in.
 Once you both have loaded the add-in, the custom function will share results through coauthoring.

 For more information on coauthoring, see [About coauthoring in Excel](/office/vba/excel/concepts/about-coauthoring-in-excel).